How to Choose Software for Your Rescue or Shelter

 What do you need - now and in the future?

-Do you need Web-based software?
+Do you need Web-based software or mobile device support?

 Because of our increasingly mobile lifestyles, Web-based software is often the most practical solution, particularly for organizations with multiple facilities, or with staff who may be out in the field or working from home.
 Web-based software has many benefits: you no longer need an IT staff or expensive computing infrastructure, your data is accessible 24/7/365, and it can feed data to your public Web site so that your adoptable animals and other information is updated in real time.
+Software with mobile device support enables your staff and public Web site visitors to view your content on the device of their choice - computer, laptop, tablet, or phone.

 What are your short- and long-term goals?